Installing AI and Data Science Applications and Frameworks

 sudo docker pull nvcr.io/nvaie/tensorflow-<NVAIE-MAJOR-VERSION>:<NVAIE-CONTAINER-TAG> sudo docker pull nvcr.io/nvaie/tensorflow-<NVAIE-MAJOR-VERSION>:<NVAIE-CONTAINER-TAG>

-NVIDIA AI Enterprise 2.0
+NVIDIA AI Enterprise 2.0 or later

 Train Adapt Optimize (TAO) Toolkit is a python based AI toolkit for taking purpose-built pre-trained AI models and customizing them with your own data.
 TAO adapts popular network architectures and backbones to your data, allowing you to train, fine-tune, and export highly optimized and accurate AI models for deployment.